ntabin/eli15/README.md

 # Software Development Practices

 This is not a full guide.
+I try my best to explain concepts in simple terms